The Selenium Library

 Accept an alert. promptText is returned if defined and if the alert includes a prompt.
 The command fails if the alert does not appear within timeout millisecond.
 If timeout is omitted, a default value of 1,000 will be used.

-Assert that the element pointed by xpath is not editable.
+Assert that the element pointed by selectors is not editable.

-Assert that the text in the element pointed by xpath matches text.
+Assert that the text in the element pointed by selectors matches text.

 Points to the element whose content will be asserted ("target element").